near/core-contracts/staking-pool/README.md

 ```

 ## Migrating from an existing validator or contract
-This provides instructions to migrate your staked valdator or a validator contract to the new contract for Stakewars2
+This provides instructions to migrate your staked validator or a validator contract to the new contract for Stakewars2

 Upgrade to the latest near-shell:
 ```bash